kagzouli/StationDemoProject/README.md

    - The front-end in Angular using Nginx in a docker image.
    - The back-end in SpringMVC and a little use of Spring boot using Tomcat server in a docker image.
-   - The database with MariaDB (Normally we must use a single datasource but for this test, there will be multiple datasources, one per kubernete pod deployed --> Bad practice, I use it only for test), There is also an example with docker-compose.
+   - The database with Mysql (Normally we must use a single datasource but for this test, there will be multiple datasources, one per kubernete pod deployed --> Bad practice, I use it only for test), There is also an example with docker-compose.
 But for AWS, I use a real configuration with RDS.
    - Redis which is use for AWS using ElastiCache.

 Normally, everything must be encrypting with HTTPS but for the POC, I will not do it